wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 !!! note

-    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to validate your application against the relevant platform.
+    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to pass this platform-specific validation.

 {% if product_name == "WSO2 Identity Server" %}